 The minor requires a total of 26-28 credit hours and the major a total of 52-55 credit hours in specific courses selected from several liberal arts departments.
 Fifteen hours of specified General Education courses serve as an introduction to the major, and eight hours of research methods are required of all students.

 B.A./M.A.
 Admissions Option

 Students matriculated in the Rhode Island College undergraduate justice studies major may apply for a combined B.A./M.A. option.
 Students can apply after completing 75 credits, including at least 20 credits in courses counted towards the Justice Studies major, and must have a minimum G.P.A. of 3.0.
-Application requirements can be found on this link (insert link from above); however, the GRE may be waived for B.A./M.A. applicants.
+Application requirements can be found on this webpage; however, the GRE may be waived for B.A./M.A. applicants.
 B.A./M.A. students are permitted to count 9 graduate credits towards their undergraduate requirements.

 Lieutenant Luis San Lucas (Alumni Honor Roll, Justice Studies/Sociology), Dean Earl Simson (Arts and Sciences), and Andy Montan (Alumni Student Scholarship Winner, Arts and Sciences) at the 2013 Annual Alumni Awards dinner held May 9.

 As stated in the curricular proposal that provided the foundations of the Justice Studies program, the major seeks to fulfill the following goals for criminal justice education in a liberal arts context.

 - Understand basic criminal and social justice concepts and theories.

 - Demonstrate an understanding of the relationship between criminological and sociological theories, research design, and interpretation, and engage in work developing research literacy.

 - Understand and engage in qualitative and quantitative data collection and analytical processes.